entigolabs/entigo-infralib-agent/README.md

   * repo_url - for argocd-apps steps, repo to use for cloning
   * modules - list of modules to apply
     * name - name of the module
-    * source - source of the terraform module
+    * source - source of the terraform module, can be an external git repository beginning with git:: or git@
     * version - version of the module to use
+    * http_username - username for external repository authentication
+    * http_password - password for external repository authentication
     * remove - whether to remove the module during merge or not, default **false**
     * inputs - map of inputs for the module, string values need to be quoted
   * provider - provider values to add